LSSTDESC/ImageProcessingPipelines/workflows/srs/README.md

 ready (all data available), and we can run one stream per filter.
 To run the forced photometry, we will have to wait for all previous steps to be finished for all filters.

+### Outputs

+The outputs of the incremental processing for a given run (RUN) and version of the stack (DMVER) can be found at the following location

+    `/sps/lsst/dataproducts/desc/DC2/RUN/DMVER/data`.

+For the `Run1.2p` data, for instance, you can find them at

+    `/sps/lsst/dataproducts/desc/DC2/Run1.2p/w_2018_18/data`.

+The `/sps/lsst/dataproducts/desc/DC2/RUN/DMVER/` directory will contain the files containg the list of fits file to ingest, the list of `stream_config.sh` files, the `checkpoints.sh` file, used to stop the pipeline if needed (by uncommenting the right process name), and the `work` and `data` directories, respectively containing the scripts and files created in the different streams by the setup processes, and the output of the DM stack procesing for all the streams (he actual data and catalogs).